 5. Celestial Themes

 Stars, moons, and planets create a dreamy theme perfect for sleep time.
 I once made a starry night blanket that glowed gently in the dark.
+You can also incorporate these motifs into charming baby onesie embroidery projects.

 6. Alphabet Letters

 Embroidering the alphabet is both decorative and educational.
 My little niece loves pointing out letters on her blanket, making learning playful.
+You can also incorporate these characters into creative baby block designs for your nursery.

 7. Toys and Rattles

 Toy motifs like rattles and stuffed bears are classic and charming.
 They remind me of the vintage toys I’ve collected over the years.
+You can find more inspiration for these items in our creative DIY baby shower gift ideas.

 8. Cuddly Animals

 From elephants to pandas, cuddly animals are a perennial favorite.
 I always try to capture their playful essence through expressive stitching.
+You can find more inspiration in these charming baby embroidery ideas.

 9. DIY Kantha Stitch